COVID Resources for School Librarians

 Another ‘Rona Resource

-My other coronavirus resource for librarians involves the scientific guideline of quarantining returned books for 96 hours.
+My other COVID resource for school librarians involves the scientific guideline of quarantining returned books for 96 hours.
 To store our returned books, I purchased lidded bins from Walmart for $15 each.
 Because they’ll become quite heavy once we fill them with books, I’ll be using extra “teacher chairs” (with wheels) to move the bins around the library.
-(I’m still looking for one more bin!)

 Quarantine Tracker Signs